 If you have WordPress

-You can find these codes by going to your Google My Business page and clicking the arrow that denotes sharing one of your reviews.
+You can find these codes by going to your Google Business Profile page and clicking the arrow that denotes sharing one of your reviews.
 You’ll then have the option to “embed post,” and a code will appear.
 Simply copy that code and paste it into your WordPress content where you want your review to show up.
-It’s that easy!

 Yelp is one of the most popular review sites today.
 In fact, you’ve probably already used it to decide who has the best seafood in town.
 Yelp isn’t only for restaurants, though – it’s one of the most popular review sites for professional services and storefronts alike.